Skincare mistakes you might be making that are harming your skin

 Not taking off your makeup

-Water or a normal cleanser alone cannot remove your makeup, so always make sure that you’re using a good makeup remover and double cleansing your skin!
+____ Water or a normal cleanser alone cannot remove your makeup, so always make sure that you_re using a good makeup remover and double-cleansing your skin!
 If you go to bed with makeup on your skin, you are going to have a ton of skin problems.
-It leads to clogged pores, acne and premature ageing.
+It leads to clogged pores, acne, and premature aging.
 Leftover eye makeup can also cause eye problems.
 So for all of you who use makeup, use it responsibly- skincare is primary, makeup secondary.

 Layering your skincare products incorrectly